startracex/bottles-of-answers/README.md

 1. Enter edit mode.

-2. Edit your bottle settings, such as questions, default values, and colors.
+2. Edit your bottle settings, such as answers, default values, and colors.

 3. Save and export.